 1. The Parliament of Georgia shall ratify, denounce and annul international treaties by the majority of its full composition.
-The Parliament shall ratify, denounce and annul international treaties referred to in Paragraph 2(c) of this Article by a majority of two thirds of its total members three-fourths majority of its full composition.
+The Parliament shall ratify, denounce and annul international treaties referred to in Paragraph 2(c) of this Article by three-fourths majority of its full composition.